05 Building Webster’s Lab V2 – VMware ESXi Host Configuration

 In the browser’s left frame, under Host, click Manage, as shown in Figure 24.

-In the right frame, click the System tab, click Swap and then click Edit settings, as shown in Figure 25.
+In the right frame, click the System tab, click Swap, and click Edit settings, as shown in Figure 25.

 For the Datastore, Select the host cache datastore created earlier and click Save, as shown in Figure 26.